 All students are strongly urged to gain some international experience.
-Students who do not have a degree or certificate(s) for at least 15 ECTS obtained from a university in another country should gain that experience during their master study.
+Students who do not have a degree or certificate(s) for at least 15 EC obtained from a university in another country should gain that experience during their master study.
 Several options are available:

-- Take subjects at a university abroad (at least 15ects) - Do an internship abroad (at least 15 ects, which is roughly 3 months) - Do the graduation project abroad
+- Take subjects at a university abroad (at least 15 EC) - Do an internship abroad (at least 15 EC, which is roughly 3 months) - Do (a part of) the graduation project abroad